-Dealing with childhood eczema is challenging but for people on the autistic spectrum it can be even more difficult.
+Dealing with childhood eczema is challenging, but for people on the autistic spectrum it can be even more difficult.

 Jenn said: “Autism makes dealing with eczema extremely challenging.
 Johnny has sensory issues and needs to have his skin covered all the time, he likes long sleeves and cosy socks and weighted blankets but these things make him hot which is a cause for his skin to flare.
 But he refuses to not be fully covered so we are stuck between a rock and a hard place.

 “Every day is a battle between managing his skin and his sensory needs and it makes things really difficult.
-Things like his ointment smelling different to normal or being a cream instead of the ointment he likes can result in a huge melt down and he would refuse to use it.
+Things like his ointment smelling different to normal or being a cream instead of the ointment he likes can result in a huge meltdown and he would refuse to use it.
 He hates his skin being touched when it is sore and we would have screaming fits trying to apply cream.
 If you were outside the house, you would think he was being beaten but it is just us trying to put cream on him.

 “Showers are important for eczema prone skin to help keep the broken skin clean and free from infection, but Johnny hates them and we have to weigh up do we put him through this trauma – and it is a trauma to him – or risk his skin getting worse.”

-The family were reaching breaking point with Johnny’s skin in a really poor condition and dermatology telling them they weren’t following the routine prescribed so there was nothing they could offer.
+The family were reaching breaking point with Johnny’s skin in a really poor condition and dermatology telling them they weren’t following the routine prescribed, so there was nothing they could offer.

 Jenn said: “I just felt like I was letting everyone down.
 I couldn’t manage his skin needs because of his autism and couldn’t manage his autism needs because of his eczema.